Ancient Greek calendars: Civil calendar

 Along with the festival calendar, the Athenian calendar had a civil calendar that coexisted and was based upon the prytanies (periods when each of the tribes served on the council).
-These months were thirty-six or thirty-seven days long and divided into a group of six pytranies and a group of four.
+These months were thirty-six or thirty-seven days long and divided into a group of six prytanies and a group of four.
 This then created a ten month calendar that could be used to refer to time as well as the twelve month calendar.

 The main reason this calendar existed was to keep track of the financial transactions within the Assembly.
-Each month last between thirty-five and thirty-eight days that made up the additional months in the festival calendar and ran from midsummer to midsummer.
+Each month lasted between thirty-five and thirty-eight days that made up the additional months in the festival calendar and ran from midsummer to midsummer.
 However, due to the number of tribes changing constantly, this calendar changed with them.
 Hence the separation between the festivals and a financial calendar.
-Many accounts of the financial calendar comes from various writings and inscriptions from the reigns of Archons.
+Many accounts of the financial calendar come from various writings and inscriptions from the reigns of Archons.
 All evidence of the calendars supports the theory that the Athenians never aligned their calendars or devised a system to draw links between certain days.
 Scholars assume that people referred to the calendars separately for different occasions with different people.